 There are a number of measures the U.S. could have taken, on a national level, to decrease the number of COVID-19 fatalities.
 The American Health Association released a compendium of models predicting the potential spread of COVID-19 in April.
 Had U.S. officials reviewed these models and used them to anticipate how the virus might spread, the government could have enacted a more effective strategy.

 States and cities within the U.S. have reacted individually, in some cases far more effectively than the country as a whole.
-San Francisco, one of the nation’s most densely populated cities, has fared far better than many of its neighbors.
-An early response to the pandemic, strict lockdown measures, and a careful reopening strategy all helped the city manage to maintain the least deaths per capita in the U.S.
+San Francisco, one of the nation’s most densely populated cities, had fared far better than many of its neighbors throughout the pandemic.
+An early response, strict lockdown measures, and a careful reopening strategy all helped the city manage to maintain the least deaths per capita in the U.S.

-As we inch toward the daunting winter months, experts are expecting the pandemic to get much worse.
-In the U.S. alone, experts anticipate that more than 500,000 Americans, in total, could lose their lives to the pandemic if coronavirus restrictions continue to be eased.
+But experts are expecting the pandemic to get much worse.
+In the U.S. alone, experts anticipate that more than 530,000 Americans, in total, could lose their lives to the coronavirus with 400,000 of those coming by the end of January 2021.
 If habits change, however, and if 95% of the population wears masks whenever in public, this number could be decreased by up to 130,000, according to epidemiologist Dr. Ali Mokdad.